workleap/wl-r2wc/README.md

 });
 ```

-`WidgetsManager` class has the following API:
+`WidgetsManager` class exposes the following API which is being used inside the host apps.
-- `initialize` : To initiate the widgets and pass the initial state of `AppSettings`.
+- `initialize(config: AppSettings)` : To initiate the widgets and pass the initial state of `AppSettings`.
-- `update`: To change the state of `AppSettings`.
+- `update(config: Partial<AppSettings>)`: To change the state of `AppSettings`.
+You only need to pass the changed settings.
-- `appSettings`: To get the current app settings.
+- `appSettings: AppSettings`: To get the current app settings.

 #### Build the output